PrithiPal/BioInformatics/README.md

 #### **Find\_glyco\_pep**\(.cpp\)

-This C++ program finds the occurring sequence$$NX(!P)S|T$$ where first character is N, second is anything except P and last is either S or T. The FASTA sequence is used as search source and all instances with respective positions of above combinations are reported.
+This C++ program finds the occurring sequence$$NX(!P)S|T$$ where first character is $$N$$, second is anything except$$P$$ and last is either $$S$$ or $$T$$.
+The FASTA sequence is used as search source and all instances with respective positions of above combinations are reported.

-`Usage : ./find_glyco_pep - -fasta=[FASTA FILE] - -human=[PEPTIDE FILE]`
+`Usage : ./find_glyco_pep --fasta=[FASTA FILE] --human=[PEPTIDE FILE]`

 ## **Instructions**

-The assurance of correctness and durability, each step of data manipulation is broken down in number of steps.
+* The assurance of correctness and durability, each step of data manipulation is broken down in number of steps.
 Each step signifies milestone whose concrete definitions are determined through appropriate research and requires solving sets of problem statements before proceeding.
 For instance, first milestone or step may consist of omitting blank rows and convert to tab delimited text file.
 Afterwards sending the progressed files to Supervisor to receive critical feedback and readjust the methodology accordingly in case of inconsistent calculations/formatting witnessed.
-Below are the steps or milestone established.

 * The pdf version of mouse publication is converted and dispersed into 34 different excel Sheets.
 The original intentions was to obtain files in text file format.
 The arousal of formatting error during conversion from pdf needs to be first corrected in excel Sheets.
 Excel is used to correct the inconsistent formatting which included overlapping of column entries into adjacent row proteins data.
 After the assurance of correction, excel sheet is converted back to 34 discrete text files\(from 34 pages pdf\)